in03/calebs-corner/content/blog/craft-vs-result-programmers/index.md

 Listening to Lewis, something clicked for me.
 I realised my definition of a “good programmer” was entirely based on the craft-based archetype.
 But the other half of the spectrum—result-based programmers—is just as valid.

-Looking at the two lists, I’ve never been a craft-based programmer, and, truthfully, I don’t want to be.
+Looking at the two lists, I’ve never been a craft-based programmer, and truthfully, I don’t want to be.
 It’s not how I’m wired.
 I’ve always been drawn to the magic of results—seeing a program come to life and watching it solve real problems.
 That’s what makes me excited to code.

-I realise now, I've had impostor syndrome holding me back.
-I've been over cautious.
-I thought I had to fit into a mold that didn’t suit me.
+I realise now that I’ve had impostor syndrome holding me back.
+I’ve been overcautious.
+I thought I had to fit into a mould that didn’t suit me.
 I tiptoed around projects, overthinking my choices and hesitating to jump in.
-Whatever I chose was going to be a major investment: I'd need to master it, build my 10-year BDFL project on it, contribute upstream, that sort of thing.
+Whatever I chose felt like a major investment: I’d need to master it, build my 10-year BDFL project on it, contribute upstream— that sort of thing.

 But knowing there’s a whole world of successful programmers who think how I do?
-That really reset my goal posts.
-I don't need to rewire my brain to be what I'm not.
-It's liberating.
+That really reset my goalposts.
+I don’t need to rewire my brain to be what I’m not.
+It’s liberating.
 I feel validated, encouraged, and motivated to keep going—on *my* terms.

 ---

 ## The Key to Joy in Programming

 Interestingly, I still have craft-based inclinations, but when I lean into them too much, I find myself working in my weaknesses: premature optimisation, brittle abstractions, stuck reinventing wheels for a car I later realise I don’t really want.
-Beyond a certain depth, I lose sight of the the magic and stop having fun.
+Beyond a certain depth, I lose sight of the magic and stop having fun.

-Instead, my strengths come alive when I focus on the result: exploring, building, and deploying new tools and technologies; immersing myself in the melting-pot marketplace of open-source where people exchange code and comments as both developers and users.
-That’s where I find joy–that’s where I see the magic.
+Instead, my strengths come alive when I focus on the result: exploring, building, and deploying new tools and technologies; immersing myself in the melting-pot marketplace of open source, where people exchange code and comments as both developers and users.
+That’s where I find joy—that’s where I see the magic.

 ---